-where the number arguments are a set of one or more numeric values, or arrays of numeric values, that you want to return the largest value of.
-These values can be supplied either directly to the function, as cells containing numeric values, or as values returned from other excel formulas.
+where the number arguments are one or more numeric values (or arrays of numeric values), that you want to return the largest value of.

-In Excel 2007 & Excel 2010, you can provide up to 255 number arguments to the Maxa function, but in Excel 2003 or earlier, you can only provide up to 30 number arguments.
+In current versions of Excel (Excel 2007 & later), you can provide up to 255 number arguments to the Maxa function, but in Excel 2003, the function can only accept up to 30 number arguments.

-Further examples of the Excel Maxa function can be found on the Microsoft Office website.
+Further examples of the Excel Maxa function are provided on the Microsoft Office website.